kawgh1/react-enzyme-testing-click-counter/README.md

 ### A very basic app to demonstrate React TDD using Enzyme for testing

+## Quick Notes

+-   Set up a very simple React app with Jest and Enzyme
+-   Used Enzyme's `shallow()` function to render a component
+-   Tested that required DOM elements are rendered using `find()`
+-   Used Enzyme's `.text()` method to extract the text of a React element
+-   Used `simulate` to interact with rendered elements (clicked button)
+-   Tested component for updates after interaction
+-   Created reusable `setup()` and `findByTestAttr()` functions

 -   ## Install Enzyme and Enzyme adapter
     **npm install --save-dev enzyme @wojtekmaj/enzyme-adapter-react-17**